Ricordy/SL-SmartContracts/README.md

 **Company withdraw and refill**

-1. The funds can only be withdrew/refilled if the contract is in “Process” status.
+1. The funds can only be withdrawn/refilled if the contract is in “Process” status.
 2. The functions require the CFO to be the caller.
-3. This actions can be performed calling:
+3. These actions can be performed by calling:

 ```solidity
 // @notice Allows the CFO to withdraw funds for processing.